If you've ever struggled with blackheads, you know how annoying they can be.

 Berson adds that it's best to avoid noncomedogenic ingredients (topicals that will clog pores) and heavy or greasy products that can worsen blackheads.
 Opt for products that are labeled “oil-free,” especially if you have oily skin, she said.

-Friedman and Berson shared their favorite products for blackhead-plagued skin.
+Friedman and Berson shared their favorite products for blackhead-plagued skin along with a few recommendations from TODAY Style contributor Bobbie Thomas.

-Friedman recommends cleansing brushes like the Clarisonic as they remove makeup, pollution, dirt and sebum better than your hands.
+Friedman recommends cleansing brushes like the Clarisonic because they remove makeup, pollution, dirt and sebum better than your hands.

-Friedman suggests those with acne-prone skin us this sunscreen.
+Friedman suggests those with acne-prone skin use this sunscreen.
 It contains niacinamide and both hyaluronic and lactic acid to hydrate skin and keep pores unclogged.

 This topical retinoid dramatically decreases acne almost immediately.
 You’ll want this in your beauty arsenal when fighting blackheads, according to both doctors.

-Made with sulfur, kaolin clay and apple extract, this mask decongests skin and help facilitate blackhead extractions.
+Made with sulfur, kaolin clay and apple extract, this mask decongests skin and helps facilitate blackhead extractions.
 Its fizzing formula will keep skin clear while also hydrating it.